Savage River State Forest: Old growth

 It is also important to recognize that old-growth forests are not static and may not be a permanent fixture on the landscape.
 The forests and trees within and around them change continuously.
 This would be true even if human influence could be eliminated.
 All forests, including old-growth, succumb to natural, destructive disturbances and regenerate over time.
 A functional old-growth ecosystem includes the loss of old trees due to natural disturbances and the death of old trees.
 An old-growth system is not static, nor is it always dominated by old trees.
 Natural processes dictate the age composition at any time.
 The important factor in this process is that the trees have the opportunity to reach old age if natural disturbances do not intercede.

 Forest production

-"Savage River State Forest has been managed for industrial forest production for decades, and has been a major contributor to the region’s forest products industry.
-Numerous sawmills and New Page paper mill operations provide outlets for timber from local forests.
-Savage River State Forest makes up about 19.0% of the productive forests in the Garrett County area.
-However Potomac-Garrett State Forest is managed in a similar manner as Savage River State Forest and these two state properties comprise almost 25.4% of forest in the county."
+Savage River State Forest has been managed for industrial forest production for decades and has served as a significant contributor to the region's forest products industry.
+Local sawmills and the New Page paper mill provide outlets for timber harvested from area forests.
+The state forest accounts for approximately 19.0% of productive forestland in the Garrett County area.
+The neighboring Potomac-Garrett State Forest is managed in a comparable manner, and together the two state properties represent nearly 25.4% of the county's total forest cover.